MicrosoftDocs/azure-dev-docs/articles/ux-beta/dotnet-app-service-sql/azure-app-service-sql.md

 ----

 ## 6 - Generate the Database Schema
-To generate our database schema, we need to set up a firewall rule on our Database Server to allow our local computer to connect to Azure.
+To generate our database schema, we need to configure a firewall rule on our Database Server to allow our local computer to connect to Azure.
 For this step you'll need to know your local computer's IP Address, which you can discover [by clicking here](https://whatismyipaddress.com/)

 ### [Azure portal](#tab/azure-portal-schema)